Geology of the Cotswolds

 Cotswolds Geomorphology

-Awareness and understanding of the sedimentary deposits and landforms developed during the climatically ‘restless’ Quaternary Period (1.64 Ma – present), with its glacial and interglacial episodes, is highly significant to the geoscientist working in Great Britain.
+Awareness and understanding of the sedimentary deposits and landforms developed during the climatically ‘restless’ Quaternary Period (1.64 Ma – present), with its glacial and interglacial episodes, is highly significant to the geoscientist working in Britain.
 Because of prolonged episodes of weathering and erosion during this time, deposits formed only in the last 500,000 years or so are the most widespread in the Cotswolds.
 Remnants of some older, early Pleistocene river terrace deposits, known as ‘Northern Drift’ occur in places, believed to be evidence of a proto-Evenlode/Thames river system that drained much of the Midlands and possibly parts of central and north Wales.

 Although the essential character of the modern topography is thought to have developed during the preceding Tertiary Period, major modifications occurred during the Quaternary.
 The terrace deposits record episodes of shallow but progressive river incision and planation; meltwaters and post-glacial precipitation have carved valleys on the Cotswolds which are now dry or occupied by smaller misfit streams.
 The land-slipped areas on the Cotswold Scarp have a characteristic set of topographic features and are highly responsive to environmental change in and on them, such as caused by increased rainfall or ground engineering projects.